AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 ## Visual Settings

 In addition to the basic properties that determine the position of an annotation, you can configure its visual settings, for example, fill and stroke colors.
-To make an annotation look different when being hovered or selected, use states methods:
+To make an annotation look different when being hovered or selected, use states configuration methods:

+- {api:anychart.core.annotations.Base#normal}hoverFill(){api}
-- {api:anychart.core.annotations.Triangle#hoverFill}hoverFill(){api}
+- {api:anychart.core.annotations.Base#selected}hoverFill(){api}
-- {api:anychart.core.annotations.Triangle#selectStroke}selectStroke(){api}.
+- {api:anychart.core.annotations.Base#hovered}selectStroke(){api}.

-Please note that the list of the available settings varies depending on the [annotation type](Overview#annotation_types).
+Please note that the list of the available settings in states varies depending on the [annotation type](Overview#annotation_types).

 In the sample below, there are two annotations, an Ellipse and an Infinite Line, which change when a user hovers or select them.
 Like in the previous sample, object notation is used to configure the properties: